Doppol - Trending books for kids

 What’s inside...

-The story follows a boy named Jerry whose family move into a new house.
+The story follows a boy named Jerry whose family moves into a new house.
 Jerry discovers a piano in the attic and starts taking lessons, but strange and scary things start happening.
-Turns out, the piano might be haunted.
+It turns out that the piano might be haunted.
+Convinced that there is something creepy about his new piano teacher, Jerry soon hears terrifying stories about Dr. Shreek's music school and students who never completed their lesson alive.

 Age